 1 - Introduction to the pH Mini Controller

-The EC Mini Monitor/Controller is from a family of monitors and dosers that have been proven over many years.
-This new Monitor/controller has built upon this pedigree of simplicity and innovative features.
+The pH Mini Monitor/Controller is from a family of monitors and dosers that have been proven over many years.
+This new pH monitor/controller has built upon this pedigree of simplicity and innovative features.

 Features